joerichsen/smart_form/README.md

 # SmartForm

-SmartForm is a hex package which aims to make working with forms in [Phoenix LiveView](https://github.com/phoenixframework/phoenix_live_view) easy and simple while at the same time support complex forms.
+SmartForm is a small DSL built on top of Ecto which aims to make working with forms in [Phoenix LiveView](https://github.com/phoenixframework/phoenix_live_view) easy and simple while at the same time support complex forms.

 ## Features